Social Security Disability Lawyers in St. Petersburg

 - Digestive system disorders, such as gastrointestinal hemorrhage, hepatic (liver) dysfunction, inflammatory bowel disease, short bowel syndrome, and malnutrition

-If your condition is not on the SSA list, the agency will evaluate our claim to determine whether your condition is sufficiently severe.
+If your condition is not on the SSA list, the agency will evaluate your claim to determine whether your condition is sufficiently severe.
 The SSA will also consider whether your condition allows you to do any other type of work–considering your age, education, and any skills you have developed over the years.

 What Are Work Credits?